 “Work That Matters” is a series in which ECS experts discuss their roles and responsibilities and the larger impact they have on the workplace, community, and world.
-In this installment, we interview Ramona Zilligen, project manager on the Army Endpoint Security System (AESS).
+In this installment, we interview Ramona Zilligen, project manager on the Army Endpoint Security Solution (AESS).
 Ms. Zilligen manages teams of ECS employees across the globe as they work to protect critical Army networks from cyberattacks.

 Q: What is the role of AESS in protecting the Army’s IT infrastructure?